WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 ```

 Using the serial connection you will be able te transfer data very reliable, but not as fast as over WiFi (2.7 mega bits/sec) according to [load tesing an esp8266](https://arunoda.me/blog/load-testing-an-esp8266).
-But for low-latency and high reliability/security stuff a serial connection works just fine, I've tested the Python library 'pyserial' to get readings directly from the USB-port and this works just fine.
+But for low-latency and high reliability/security stuff a serial connection works just fine, I've tested the Python library 'pyserial' to get readings directly from the USB-port and this works like a charm.

 Installing pyserial:
 ```